Skip to Main Content

 Use Databases to Find Primary Sources

-The MJC Library has several databases that are filled with primary sources.
+Click on the link below to access our primary sources databases.
 Be sure to scroll down once you get to the Articles & Databases page so that you can see the Primary Sources databases.

 View this video below to see a demonstration of how you find our primary source databases, and how you use the database entitled, African American Experience, to find primary sources.